systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 configuration snippets following this specification cannot be used to spawn other operating systems (such as Windows).

+Unfortunately, there are implementations of boot loading infrastructure that are also using the /loader/entries/ directory, but place files in them that are not valid by this specification.
+In order to minimize confusion a boot loader implementation may place a file /loader/entries.srel next to the /loader/entries/ directory containing the ASCII string "type1" (suffixed with a UNIX newline).
+Tools that need to determine whether an existing directory implements the semantics described here may check for this file and
+contents: if it exists and contains the mentioned string, it shall assume a standards compliant implementation is in place.
+If it exists but contains a different string it shall assume non-standard semantics are implemented.
+If the file does not exist no assumptions should be made.

 ### Type #2 EFI Unified Kernel Images

 A unified kernel image is a single EFI PE executable combining an EFI stub